Nokia, Microsoft head for "Last Chance Saloon"

 The new Lumia phones will hit the market just as the world of Android reels from a potentially crushing legal blow, and as Research In Motion Ltd's BlackBerry continues its decline.

-The judgment opens a window for Microsoft to exploit -- but it first needs to find favor with consumers.
+The judgment opens a window for Microsoft to exploit -- but it first needs to find favour with consumers.

 "Windows Phone really is going to have to stand or fall on its own, it's going to have to appeal to consumers," said Jack Gold, an independent mobile analyst who runs consultancy J. Gold Associates.